kong5000/SeeO2-sensor-server/README.md

 Enter WiFiNINA into the search bar and install the WiFiNINA library
 !["ArduinoLibraryInstall"](https://github.com/kong5000/SeeO2-sensor-server/blob/master/docs/arduino_library.png?raw=true)

 Similarly search for and install the Adafruit PM25 AQI and Adafruit BusIO libraries.

+Finally search for and install the ArduinoJson library.

 ### Install board specific libraries
 click Tools->Board -> Boards Manager

 Search for Arduino megaAVR Boards and install the package.

+### Code Setup
+In the arduino IDE click File->Open and open the Arduino folder from this github project.

+Edit the arduino_secrets.h file to add your wifi name and password.

 ### Uploading Code to Arduino
 Connect the Arduino to your computer.

-In the arduino IDE click File->Open and open the Arduino folder from this github project.

-Edit the arduino_secrets.h file to add your wifi name and password.

 Click Tools->Board->Arduino megaAVR Boards -> Arduino Uno WiFi Rev 2

 Click the upload button.
-Arduino will take about 10 seconds to connect initialize sensors and connect to WiFI.
+Arduino will take about 10 seconds to initialize the sensor and connect to WiFI.

 Default static ip is http://192.168.0.18 , visit this page to see if you get a JSON response from the arduino